Skip to content

 • Aim to use less than 30% of your available credit limit

-• High utilisation signals financial stress to lenders
+• Heavy use of your limit signals financial strain to lenders

 • Paying off balances in full each month is ideal